 |Did I mention the moose decorating theme?|

 It was difficult to find a place to stay this time.
-I had planned the trip before I left my job so could not now afford to go.
-I couldn't take advantage of the breakfast in a B&B but I didn't want to stay in a skeevy motel alone.
-And every place I rang was either fully booked, too expensive, and/or had a check-out time that precluded going back to shower after the race, which was non-negotiable.
-The place I found turned out to be perfect.
+I had planned the trip before I left my job and could now no longer afford to go.
+Not that I was going to let that stop me.
+Because of the early morning race, I couldn't take advantage of the breakfast included in the price of a B&B but I didn't want to stay in a skeevy motel alone.
+Every place I rang was either fully booked, too expensive, and/or had a check-out time that precluded going back to shower after the race, which was non-negotiable.
+Luckily, the place I found turned out to be perfect.
 It was a log cabin-style house with four guest rooms on the ground floor, family living upstairs.
-The couple that run it had been coming up at weekends for over a decade and finally decided, fuck it, we can work remotely, we're staying for good.
-It was a bit of an adjustment for their two sons, but they are more relaxed and happy now, despite the ins and outs of running a guest house.
+The couple that run it had been coming up at weekends for over a decade and finally decided, screw it, we can work remotely, we're staying for good.
+It was a bit of an adjustment for their two sons, but they are more relaxed and happy now, despite the inns and outs of running a guest house.

 |Think I brought enough yarn?|